turbot/guardrails-samples/calculated_policies/README.md

 - Most variables should have a reasonable default

-- Where baselines apply policies, they generally should use a variable for the target resource
+- Where Calculated Policies apply policies, they generally should use a variable for the target resource

   - it should be called target_resource
   - it should default to "tmod:@turbot/turbot#/"